material-motion/material-motion/plan-execution-pattern.md

 We use *plan* to mean **what you want something to do** or **how you want it to behave**.

 For example, "fade in" and "be draggable" are two distinct plans.
-Their execution might use gesture and tween primitives.
+Their performance might use gesture and tween primitives.

 Consider the following pseudo-code: